xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/bat.md

 }
 ```

-## Comparing with upstream template
+## Comparing with the upstream template
 This is our template:
 ```bash
 # Template file for 'bat'